awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-streaming-med.md

 You can use the Amazon Transcribe Medical console to start a real\-time stream of a clinician\-patient conversation, or a dictation that is spoken into your microphone in real\-time\.

-1. Sign into the AWS Management Console and open the Amazon Transcribe Medical console at [Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [ Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, for Amazon Transcribe Medical choose **Real\-time transcription**\.